-As of Fall 2022, there are 12 GNL Projects from the Faculty of Liberal Arts and Professional Studies, the Faculty of Health, and Glendon.
+As of December 2024, there have been over 70 GNL Projects from the Faculty of Liberal Arts and Professional Studies (LA&PS), School of the Arts, Media, Performance & Design (AMPD), Glendon College, Faculty of Education, Faculty of Health, Lassonde School of Engineering, York University English Language Institute (YUELI), and Faculty of Science.
 GNL is a pedagogical approach that connects York classrooms with other classrooms and communities abroad through collaborative projects and frameworks, design projects, research, and dialogues with students and faculty.

 GNL-Enhanced Courses: